ananyasudi/C-Shell/README.md

+## how to compile and run the files:

+compile all files using the makefile i.e, using command `make` and then run it using `./a.out`

 Assumptions--

 -> input given to prompt will not exceed 1000 characters.

 ->Number of commands given at a time cannot exceed 1000.

 ->Hostname, Username <= 100 characters.

 ->Directory names doesn't contain spaces, nullcharacters in between.

 ->ls will not work if a filename is given. i didnot implement this case.

 ->if a background process gets finished, it immediately prints the information.
 This is slightly different from original shell behaviour.

 --------------------------------------------------------------------------------------------------------

 -> assumed that a command can contain i) one input redirection or ii) one iput+ one output redirection shell doesn't execute commands which have multiple input and redirection symbols.

--> also assumed that input redirection comes first and then output/append redirection shell fails to execute if output redirection symbol comes first ->when a specific job has completed its execution, we don't decrease job_count. next job will have count+1 as jobid.
+-> also assumed that input redirection comes first and then output/append redirection shell fails to execute if output redirection symbol comes first

+->when a specific job has completed its execution, we don't decrease job_count. next job will have count+1 as jobid.

 --------------------------------------------------------------------------------------------------------

 signals--

--> ctrl+c : it interupts any fg process and resumes shell execution. (used sigint) ->ctrl+z : it makes any current fg process stop and go background. (used sigtstp) ->ctrl+d : exits from current shell (checked if getline returns <0 or +ve)
+-> ctrl+c : it interupts any fg process and resumes shell execution. (used sigint)

+->ctrl+z : it makes any current fg process stop and go background. (used sigtstp)

+->ctrl+d : exits from current shell (checked if getline returns <0 or +ve)

 --main.c

 this contains infinite loop of taking input and giving prompt. everytime it takes input, it reads it byline (getline) ,it tokenises the command with ";" as delimiter. according to number of output strings after tokenising, it runs a loop where, each command is further tokenised with " " (space) as delimiter. then, accordingly, it identifies which function to be executed after going through few if, else statements.
 Then, it executes appropriate function.